Films with or about ICORN and/or ICORN residents.

 ICORN: la liberté d'expression à l'honneur à Paris

 ICORN celebrated its 10th anniversary during the ICORN General Assembly in Paris in 2016.
 Here is a little glimpse of what happened and what was discussed.

 In 2011, Ramy Essam (Egyptian musician) achieved international fame as the voice of the Egyptian revolution in Tahrir Square chanting, the song "Irhal" (Pars) in which he called for the resignation of Mubarak.
 After leaving Egypt and through ICORN,he is hosted in Sweden in Malmö since 2014.
 He is able to with work his music in peace and security and building up a professional carreer.

 Khaled Harara: El Horia

-Rapper Khaled Harara is considered an “enemy of the state” of Palestine.
-His lyrics criticize the humanitarian situation in Palestine and lack of freedom of expression under Hamas rule.
-While living as a refugee in Gaza, he organized hip hop workshops for youth with a focus on writing and self-expression.
-The workshops, his artist organization, and his group “Palestinian Unit” were banned, and Khaled was subjected to interrogations, imprisonment, and torture.
-Khaled was ICORN musician-in-residence of the Gothenburg City of Refuge in Sweden from 2013 to 2015.
+Rapper Khaled Harara is considered an 'enemy of the state' of Palestine.
+His lyrics criticise the humanitarian situation in Palestine and lack of freedom of expression under Hamas rule.
+While living as a refugee in Gaza, he organised hip-hop workshops for youth with a focus on writing and self-expression.
+The workshops, his artist organisation, and his group 'Palestinian Unit' were banned, and Khaled was subjected to interrogations, imprisonment, and torture.
+Khaled was ICORN resident in Gothenburg City of Refuge, Sweden from 2013 to 2015.

-A film from the joint ICORN Netowrk Meeting and PEN International Writers in Prison Committee 2013 in Krakow.
-Interviews with among others Peter Ripken (ICORN), Chenjerai Hove (ICORN), John Ralston Saul (PEN) and Robert Piaslowsky (Krakow Festival Office).
+A film from the joint ICORN Network Meeting and PEN International Writers in Prison Committee 2013 in Krakow.
+Interviews with Peter Ripken (ICORN), Chenjerai Hove (ICORN), John Ralston Saul (PEN), and Robert Piaskowski (Krakow Festival Office and ICORN).